 Ultimately, you are empowering them.
 They will always be the most powerful person in their own lives.
 They are the decision makers.

 The first words of Epictetus’ Enchiridion are “Some things are in our control and others not.”
 You want to start them to always make their own choices – strong from the start!

 “Hold On!” you say.
 “Won’t empowering babies and small children to make their own decisions turn them into an uncontrollable snotty pants?”

 A: (Quick Answer) No. Respect begets respect.

-A: (Longer Answer) No. Because as you learn how to set boundaries for a child, you’ll see that the child who can make his own choices will tend to consider the consequences (information, sometimes provided by you), and will act more responsibly, because they are learning how their choices have consequences.
+A: (Longer Answer) No. Because as you learn how to set boundaries for a child, you’ll see that the child who can make his own choices will tend to consider the consequences (using information, sometimes provided by you), and will act more responsibly, because they are learning how their choices have consequences.
 Setting boundaries is about clarifying choices for the child, so they can make their own decisions.
-[Children need them and like boundaries – and we’ll talk about, a lot, later].
+[Children need and like boundaries – and we’ll talk about that, a lot, in class, and later].